yayolius/IMS-Webapp/README.md

 #IMS Webapp

+Run

+    npm install

+then use

+    http-server

-Use `http-server` and go to localhost:8080
+ and go to `localhost:8080` to test the app.